dheerajpatta/cs598datamining/README.md

 # This is the repository for UIUC - CS598 Data Mining Capstone Final Project
-This hosts all the necessary source files for hosting "Hygiene Predictor" app in Streamlit
+This hosts the necessary source file for hosting "Hygiene Predictor" app in Streamlit